-Tear trough dermal filler is a highly skilled treatment that should only be performed by an experienced practitioner.
+Tear trough dermal filler, also known as a under eye filler, is a highly skilled treatment that should only be performed by an experienced practitioner.
 Hollowing under the eyes can make you feel tired and aged, due to the shadowed appearance.
 Some people naturally have a more hollow appearance under the eye and for others, under eye hollowing appears with ageing.

 Often tear trough dermal filler is combined with cheek dermal filler.
 We do this because of the anatomical changes that take place during the ageing process, which have a profound impact on the under-eye area.
 At your consultation your practitioner will discuss with you the most appropriate options for you.

 For tear trough dermal fillers, either a cannula or needle is used.
 This will be decided by your practitioner depending on the technique required and explained to you.
 The treatment itself usually takes around 20 minutes to perform.